Advocacy for Access to Medicaid for Children who are Eligible

 Advocacy Against Medicaid Expansion Puts Our Children at Risk

 The Affordable Care Act, enacted 2010, allows for a Medicaid expansion that could cover all citizens and legal residents making less than 133% of the federal poverty line.
-Twenty-one of our poorest states, including Texas, have voted to decline this expansion, as is their right in accordance with a recent decision by the Supreme Court.
+Nineteen of our poorest states, including Texas, have voted to decline this expansion, as is their right in accordance with a recent decision by the Supreme Court.
+Thirty-two state now offer expanded Medicaid to their citizens.

 In Texas, it is estimated that 1.5 million people would have received coverage with Medicaid expansion but are being denied.
 The children being denied may be covered by CHIP, if congress doesn’t reduce funding for this program.